vatpac-technology/sops/docs/aerodromes/classc/Brisbane.md

 #### Arrivals

-IFR helicopters operating within in IMC conditions may conform to fixed wing ops and be processed via an instrument approach for a appropriate duty runway.
+IFR helicopters operating within IMC conditions may conform to fixed wing ops and be processed via an instrument approach for a appropriate duty runway.
 Standard fixed wing phraseology shall be used during these conditions.

 !!! example
     **RSCU533:** "Brisbane Tower, helicopter RSCU533"